srirangav/vocr/README.txt

     if -a is specified with the 'fast' option, vocr will use the 'fast' ocr algorithm, which may be useful for non-English languages, such as German.
-If -a is specified with the 'accurate' option, vour will use the 'accurate' ocr algorithm (which is the default).
+If -a is specified with the 'accurate' option, vocr will use the 'accurate' ocr algorithm.
+By default, the 'accurate' algorithm is used.
+The 'accurate' algorithm is also always used if the recognition language is specified as Chinese, Cantonese, Korean, Japanese, Russian, Ukrainian, Thai, or Vietnamese.

     If -i is specified with the 'no' option, vocr will not attempt to indent any text that is OCR'ed.
 If -i is specified with the